syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### enableLoadOnDemand `boolean`
 {:#members:enableloadondemand}

-Specifies whether to render child records and page data on demand or not.
+Gets or sets a value that indicates whether to enable load on demand approach, for rendering child records and page records.

 #### Default Value